 But before you go on shopping sprees worthy of Santa and his elves or you whip up a feast fit for a Food Network show, take a moment to create your December budget.

 Here are eight common expenses to budget for this month:

 1. Christmas.
-Gifts under the tree.
-A new set of icicle lights.
-A great deal you found on inflatable reindeer for your front yard.
-These are just a few reasons to budget extra Christmas money.
+Gifts under the tree, a new set of icicle lights, wrapping paper, a great deal you found on inflatable reindeer for your front yard—these are just a few reasons to put extra money in the budget for Christmas.

-2. Extra food costs.
-Don’t forget to add Santa’s milk and cookies to the grocery budget!
+2. Cookie baking supplies.
+From office cookie swaps to baking treats for your neighbor, don’t forget to add Santa’s milk and cookies to the grocery budget!

-4. Travel.
-If you’re heading out of town to see relatives or just going someplace warm, where Jack Frost can’t nip at your nose, remember to budget for gas, plane tickets, hotels, food and entertainment.
-Oh, and enjoy the getaway.
+3. Travel.
+If you’re heading out of town to see relatives or just going someplace warm (where Jack Frost can’t nip at your nose), remember to budget for gas, plane tickets, hotels, food and entertainment.
+Oh, and enjoy the getaway!

 4. Extra food costs.
 Whether you’re traveling, hosting Christmas dinner, or bringing an appetizer to a party with friends, chances are you’ll be spending a little more than usual on food this month.

 5. Holiday parties.
 Looking for something festive to wear to your office holiday party?
 Or want to take some champagne over to a friend’s house on New Year’s Eve?
 Don’t forget to set aside some cash for a babysitter, too.
 Budget now and get this party started!

 6. Secret Santa exchanges and other last-minute gifts.
 You made your list and checked it twice . . . and you still forgot a little something for your kids’ teacher (and goodness knows they’ve earned a gift this year).
 Or maybe you forgot you signed up for your book club’s Secret Santa exchange.
 Budget a little extra cash for last-minute gifts.